dfinity/interface-spec/spec/index.md

     Indicates the current cycle balance of the canister by copying the value at the location `dst` in the canister memory.
 It is the canister balance before the execution of the current message, minus a reserve to pay for the execution of the current message, minus any cycles queued up to be sent via `ic0.call_cycles_add128`.
 After execution of the message, the IC may add unused cycles from the reserve back to the balance.

-    This system call is experimental.
-It may be changed or removed in the future.
-Canisters using it may stop working.

 -   `ic0.msg_cycles_available : () → i64`

     Returns the amount of cycles that were transferred by the caller of the current call, and is still available in this message.